 Alumni Reunion Receptions

-On the Saturday of each Yale College Reunion, the House holds a special reception for alumni and guests to reconnect before the official Reunion Weekend begins.
-We welcome you back to the House to catch up with old friends, to hear from current students about their Yale experiences, and to hear about what the House has been up to since your last visit.
+On the Saturday of each Yale College Reunion, the House holds a special reception for alumni and guests to reconnect before the official Reunion Weekend formally begins.
+We welcome alumni back to the House to catch up with old friends, to hear from current students about their Yale experiences, and to hear about what the House has been up to since their last visit.

 We are incredibly proud that the House is the first and largest Black cultural center in the Ivy League.
 Every five years, hundreds return to the House to celebrate the significant contributions that members of our community have made to campus, to our country, and to the world.
-During our anniversary celebrations, we honor our forebears like House Founders Donald Ogilvie ’68, Armstead Robinson ’68, Glenn deChabert ’70, and Woody Brittain ’70.
-Exemplary community leaders who brought to life visions of a thriving Black community at Yale and New Haven and of a center that would facilitate our community’s success through scholarship, leadership, service, advocacy, pride, and solidarity.
-The anniversary also includes conference sessions that focus on range of topics: the arts, history, mentoring, spirituality, politics, business and philanthropy, and more.
-We close our anniversary events by presenting to the House’s trailblazers and other significant contributors and dancing the night away in celebration of the House’s rich history and bright future!
+During our anniversary celebrations, we honor our forebears like House Founders Donald Ogilvie ’68, Armstead Robinson ’68, Glenn deChabert ’70, and Woody Brittain ’70 and other leaders who brought to life visions of a thriving Black community at Yale and New Haven and of a center that would facilitate our community’s success through scholarship, leadership, service, advocacy, pride, and solidarity.
+The anniversary also includes conference sessions that focus on range of topics including the arts, history, mentoring, spirituality, politics, business and philanthropy, and more.
+We close our anniversary events by presenting awards of recognition to the House’s trailblazers and other significant contributors and dancing the night away in celebration of the House’s rich history and bright future!